mvladimirova/MyOrganizer/README.md

 MyOrganizer
 ==========

+<h2>Main Part(for next milesotne)</h2>
-- calendar application to save events
+- enter and save events to a file(DB in future)
-- events can be only one-time, dayly, monthly and etc.
-- functionality to search for a certain event or just go throughout all the events
+- when adding an event mark if it is onetime, dayly, monthly or an annual event
+- every event is a separate object:
+  * attributes: date, time, venue, name of the event
+- searching:
+  * by typing in the exact date and printing out all the events on this date by hours
+  * asking for all the events without asking for an exact one

+<h3>GUI:</h3>
-- notifications for upcomming events: 3 days before the current event
+- notifications for upcoming events
-- save the time when the event starts, duration, venue
-- different types of views: for the day, week, month or only the events that are saved
-- different types of events: birthday, meeting and etc.
+- possibility for differnt views:
+  * the whole week with hours
+  * only one day by hours
+  * only existing views
+- adding events(connection with the main part)